IBM/opensource-ai-workshop/docs/pre-work/README.md

 open-webui serve
 ```

-**Now that you have all of the tools you need, let's start the workshop!**
+Now that you have all of the tools you need, let's start building our local AI co-pilot.

+**Head over to [Lab 1](/docs/lab-1/README.md) if you have AnythingLLM or [Lab 1.5](/docs/lab-1.5/README.md) for Open-WebUI.**